 Honeycroft has always been about the families and their individual needs.
 Each development, project and expansion has grown because of this.
 It’s also been important to ensure all families have access to quality childcare.
 This has been a main player in our inclusion drive, affordability is an essential part of Honeycroft’s charitable aims.”
 Marion Silsby

 In 2016 Marion retired and her youngest daughter, Natasha, stepped up to continue her work.
 Today, Honeycroft’s activities have grown to offer a range of services based at St. Barnabas Church Hall on Sackville Road in Hove.

-- community coffee shop and children’s shop
+- community coffee shop

 - space and partnerships to run learning and leisure opportunities.

 In addition to the range of services on offer, Honeycroft continues to uphold the original ethos of learning through play and access for all.